Ivorforce/NumDot/docs/classes/class_ndarray.rst

 ``PackedColorArray`` **to_packed_color_array**\ (\ ) |const| :ref:`🔗<class_NDArray_method_to_packed_color_array>`

 If shape is \[?, 4\], converts this tensor to a PackedColorArray.

+If the backing array is PackedColorArray, it will produce an instantaneous copy-on-write copy.

 .. rst-class:: classref-item-separator